jakeevans00/trainclimbing/README.md

 - Calls to third-party endpoints - I added an inspirational quote to the progress.html page, which calls the quotable.io api.
 - Backend service endpoint- Endpoint for getting workouts and getting/updating/deleting user info from the server.
 Workouts are stored there, in place of a database (Hard-coded for now).
 Currently, the frontend only calls the get workouts endpoint.
 - Frontend calls service endpoint - Accomplished in the train.html page to generate workouts based on user's current progress.

+## Database Deliverable:

+For this deliverable I created a database in MongoDB which is used to store and retrieve data.

+- MongoDB Atlas Database created - done!
+- Endpoints for data - Endpoints for workout and entry getting/setting are being used by application.
+- Stores data in MongoDB - done!